 CURRICULUM-LINKED SELF GUIDED EXPERIENCES

-Self guided activity kits are available for hire at a daily hire rate and are complete with all the equipment and information needed for the leader to conduct the activities themselves.
-Included in each kit is background information, a running sheet and all the equipment required to lead the activity.
+Self guided activity kits are available for hire at a daily rate.
+Kits come complete with all the equipment and information needed for the facilitator to conduct the activities themselves.

 Adventure Challenge Cycle

 Participants work in small groups to complete an Amazing Race style activity.
 Groups must work together to solve clues that lead them to a destination where they will need to complete challenge activities.
 The clues and challenges are designed to promote teamwork and test a range of different skills.
 The activity takes participants to a number of iconic locations across Rottnest Island.
 Meeting location: The Settlement.

 For teachers: 90 mins.
 Years 5-12.
 Up to 30 students.